 This is a nondenominational service in St. Paul's Chapel, on the Columbia University campus.
 Candidates from the undergraduate divisions of the University and their guests may attend.
 Barnard students who plan to attend should assemble in front of Barnard Hall at 8:45 am and will march in procession to St. Paul's Chapel at 8:55 am.
 Caps and gowns are worn.
 Graduates are asked to register for the service.

-At approximately 12:45 - 1:00 pm, students and faculty will board buses which will take them to the ceremony at Radio City.
+At approximately 12:45 p.m., students and faculty will board buses which will take them to the ceremony at The Theater at Madison Square Garden.
 Caps and gowns are to be worn.

 Tickets are not required, but indoor seating is limited.
 Additional tented seating will be available on the Chapel lawn.

-Barnard ceremony: Participating seniors will receive seven tickets at rehearsal, on Friday, May 16.
-Tickets not picked up at rehearsal will be placed at the Will-Call table on Sunday morning (see below).
+Barnard ceremony: Participating seniors will receive seven tickets at rehearsal, on Friday, May 15.
+Tickets not picked up at rehearsal will be placed at the Will-Call table at Barnard on Sunday morning during the receptions.

-University Commencement: Each candidate is eligible to register for up to a maximum of four ticketswith her UNI and password, no later than May 9.
-Candidates will be able to print or download these tickets to a web-enabled device immediately upon registering.
+University Commencement: Each candidate is eligible to register for up to a maximum of four tickets and will be able to print or download them.
+Registration instructions will be sent to students shortly.

-Diplomas for the graduates whose records are cleared and whose accounts have no holds will be available in Barnard Hall following the Columbia ceremony on May 21, from 1:00 to 2:00 pm.
+Diplomas for the graduates whose records are cleared and whose accounts have no holds will be available in Barnard Hall following the Columbia ceremony on May 20, from 1:00 to 2:00 pm.
 After 2:00 pm the diplomas will be available at the Registrar's window.
 Diplomas not picked up within a few weeks of graduation will be shipped by Fedex to the address on the online diploma name card.
-Since there is a very short period of time between the end of the semester and graduation, it is virtually impossible to clear all of the records in time.
-We ask those students affected for understanding.
-Diplomas will be released just as soon as the records are cleared, often within twenty‑four hours.
-Diplomas and final transcripts cannot be released, however, if a student's account with the University is not paid in full or if other financial requirements have not been fulfilled.
-The Registrar's office maintains a list of all such holds, which may be found in Student Services Online.
-It’s the student's responsibility to check whether her account is clear.

 Please visit the Barnard website for a list of area hotels.
 You may also wish to visit the Columbia website for additional listings (see “Alternate Accommodations”).
 Some offer discounted rates to Barnard and Columbia University guests.

-Barnard’s “Graduation Housing for Parents” offers a limited number of dormitory rooms ($150/room/night, with a 2-night minimum requirement) for Saturday, Sunday, Monday, Tuesday, and Wednesday nights, May 17-21 (checkout on May 22), on a first-come, first-served basis.
+Barnard’s “Graduation Housing for Parents” offers a limited number of dormitory rooms ($150/room/night, with a 2-night minimum requirement) for Saturday through Wednesday nights, May 16-20 (checkout on May 21), on a first-come, first-served basis.

-The Office of Office of Disability Services at Barnard College (212-854-4634, firstname.lastname@example.org) is available to assist in coordinating a variety of disability-related accommodations for guests with disabilities.
-Please contact the Office of Disability Services no later than 4 pm on Friday, May 9, 2014 to discuss any needed accommodations.
-Both the Barnard reception and the ceremony at Radio City Music Hall are wheelchair accessible.
-For those with disabilities and/or limited mobility, please use the entrance at 6th Avenue (Avenue of the Americas), between 50th and 51st Streets.
-Staff will be available to assist you to your seats.
-Please arrive at this entrance at 1:15 pm.
-If you have any questions, please contact Morgan Murray, Director of Disability Services at Barnard College at (212) 854-8466.
+The Office of Office of Disability Services at Barnard College (212-854-4634, email@example.com) is available to assist in coordinating a variety of disability-related accommodations for guests with disabilities.
+Please contact the Office of Disability Services no later than 4 pm on Monday, May 4, 2015 to discuss any needed accommodations.
+Both the Barnard reception and the ceremony at Madison Square Garden are wheelchair accessible.

 Arrangements have been made with photography and video companies to take footage of the ceremony and of your daughter crossing the stage.